-The designated safeguarding lead (DSL)
+The designated safeguarding lead (DSL) -

 The DSL is a member of the senior leadership team.
-Our DSL is (Vicky Stinson, head teacher).
+Our DSL is Vicky Stinson.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
 This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep children/young people safe online.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+The DSL's office is located within the main SLT office and is contactable in person, through email and by phone, through the contact details above.